streamnative/flink-example/README.md

 1. `SimpleSource`: Consuming the message from Pulsar by using Flink's `StringSchema`.
 2. `SimpleSink`: Write the message into Pulsar by using Flink's `StringSchema`.
+3. `AvroSink`: Write avro message into Pulsar by Scala and `AvroSchema`.
+4. `AvroSource`: Consuming avro message from Pulsar by Scala and `AvroSchema`.

 ## How to use